iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-imodel-console.md

 ## Steps to complete the challenge

-### 1) Let's begin by listing all information available for all [spatial elements](https://www.imodeljs.org/bis/domains/biscore.ecschema/#spatialelement) in the imodel.
+### 1) Begin by listing all EC properties available for all [spatial elements](https://www.imodeljs.org/bis/domains/biscore.ecschema/#spatialelement) in the imodel.

 * Write a query to pull all ECProperties from ECClass `Bis.SpatialElement`
 * The qualifier for all properties is '`*`'